-No company may organize or sponsor an Event for HCPs (including sponsoring individuals to attend such an Event as described in Article 7.2) that takes place outside of the HCP's country of practice unless it is appropriate and justified to do so from the logistical or security point of view.
+No company may organize or sponsor an Event for healthcare professionals (including sponsoring individuals to attend such an Event as described in Article 7.2) that takes place outside of their home country unless it is appropriate and justified to do so from the logistical or security point of view.
 International scientific congresses and symposia that derive participants from many countries are therefore justified and permitted.